garywong-bc/nrm-survey/README.md

 To ensure we can build off a known version of LimeSurvey, we build images based upon the [git submodule](./LimeSurvey).

-> oc -n b7cg3n-tools new-build openshift/php:7.1~https://github.com/LimeSurvey/LimeSurvey.git#3.x-LTS --name=limesurvey-app
+> oc -n &lt;tools-namespace&gt; new-build openshift/php:7.1~https://github.com/LimeSurvey/LimeSurvey.git#3.x-LTS --name=limesurvey-app

 Tag with the correct release version, matching the major-minor tag at the source [repo](https://github.com/LimeSurvey/LimeSurvey/tags).
 For example: